 New insights into violent cosmic regions

-The Max Planck Institute played a key role in the design and construction of the telescope: Scientists and technicians from the Institute planned and constructed the pin and the rail system, which allows the telescope to be moved to any observation position required in less than 20 seconds.
+The Max Planck Institute for Physics played a key role in the design and construction of the telescope: Scientists and technicians from the Institute planned and constructed the pin and the rail system, which allows the telescope to be moved to any observation position required in less than 20 seconds.
 The Institute was also responsible for building the camera tower, which enables direct access to the camera.

 As Masahiro Teshima, Director at the Max Planck Institute for Physics, who leads the LST program in the CTA consortium, explains: “After a construction period of just three years, our team was able to erect the first CTA telescope, the LST-1.
 Using more than 100 telescopes at the observatory in total, scientists will gain unique insights into cosmic regions in and beyond our galaxy.
 We hope to gain new knowledge about the highest-energy objects and phenomena that we know from the Universe – such as active galactic nuclei or the omnipresent cosmic radiation.”